-- 1. Match the following criteria for choosing a project selection model with their respective characteristics.

-- i.
-Realism

-- ii.
-Capability

-- iii.
-Flexibility

-- p.
-This criterion states that the model should be easy to modify or should be capable of adjusting on its own to changes in the firm's environment.

-- q.
-This criterion states that the project selection model should consider the technical, cost, time, and performance risks that a project may encounter.

-- r.
-This criterion states that the selection model that the project manager considers should be able to provide the optimum decision, taking into consideration all the risks and constraints involved in the project.

-- a. i/p, ii/q, iii/r

-- b. i/p, ii/r, iii/q

-- c. i/q, ii/r, iii/p

-- d. i/r, ii/p, iii/q

-- 2. is a systematic process of choosing a project idea for implementation from among the available alternatives.

-- a.
-Project control

-- b.
-Project selection

-- c.
-Project screening

-- d.
-Project risk analysis

-- 3. From the following, identify the criterion that was not proposed by Souder to choose a project selection model.
+This criterion states that the selection model that the project manager considers should be able to provide the optimum decision, taking into consideration all the risks and constraints involved in the project. a. i/p, ii/q, iii/r b. i/p, ii/r, iii/q c. i/q, ii/r, iii/p d. i/r, ii/p, iii/ q 2. is a systematic process of choosing a project idea for implementation from among the available alternatives. a.
+Project control b.
+Project selection c.
+Project screening d.
+Project risk analysis 3.
+From the following, identify the criterion that was not proposed by Souder to choose a project selection model.

-- a.
-Cost

-- b.
-Capability

-- c.
-Rigidity
+a.
+Cost b.
+Capability c.
+Rigidity d.

-- d.
-Ease of use

-- 4. Identify the costs that a firm might incur while designing a project selection model.

-- i.
-Data generation costs

-- ii.
-Data processing costs

-- iii.
-Storage costs
+Ease of use 4.
+Identify the costs that a firm might incur while designing a project selection model. i.
+Data generation costs ii.
+Data processing costs iii.
+Storage costs d. i, ii, and iii project selection is the most common reason for the failure of many projects.
+This may be the outcome of i. ambiguity in the framing of objectives. ii. absence of planning. iii. lack of team coordination.

-- a.
-Only i and ii

-- b.
-Only i and iii

-- c.
-Only ii and iii

-- d. i, ii, and iii